mckayc/task-donegeon/README.md

 ### Weekly Summaries

--   **Week of October 13, 2025 (v0.5.80):**
+-   **Week of October 13, 2025 (v0.5.81):**
     -   **New Feature: The Enchanted Vault:** Introduced a major new gameplay mechanic, "The Enchanted Vault," which acts as an in-game savings and investment account.
         -   **Deposit & Withdraw:** Users can deposit currencies and XP into the vault to keep them safe and earn interest.
-The system supports fractional rewards for precise interest calculation, though UI displays are rounded for clarity.
+The system supports fractional rewards for precise interest calculation, though UI inputs for deposit/withdraw are whole numbers for simplicity.
         -   **Configurable Interest:** Administrators can enable the vault and configure a multi-tiered interest rate system based on the total value of deposited assets.
 Specific interest rates can also be set for individual reward types.
-        -   **Growth Projections:** The vault UI provides clear projections, showing users how their deposited rewards will grow over 1 week, 2 weeks, 1 month, 2 months, and 6 months.
+        -   **Growth Projections:** The vault UI provides clear projections, showing users how their deposited rewards will grow over various time periods.
-        -   **Automated Accrual:** Interest is calculated and applied automatically once per day in the background.
+        -   **Automated Accrual:** Interest is calculated and applied automatically in the background once per day.
-        -   **Savings Goal Integration:** The vault prominently displays a user's primary wishlist item and their progress toward affording it.
+        -   **Savings Goal Integration:** The vault and dashboard prominently display a user's primary wishlist item and their progress toward affording it, now including vaulted assets.
         -   **Full Auditing:** All deposits, withdrawals, and interest payments are recorded in both the user's Chronicles and a detailed transaction history within the vault itself.

 -   **Week of November 3, 2025 (v0.5.79):**